 - The current available accrual balance for each of your employees

 Then, our team will review your submitted policy, set up the accruals, and schedule a call to review the setup.
 During the call, we’ll also provide you with an Accrual Explanation and Illustration for your approval.

 Typically, new accrual policies take about 2 weeks to program and test.
 However, we encourage clients not to display accrual balances for at least 2 payrolls to ensure the system is functioning as intended.

 We want your accruals to run smoothly from the get-go.
 But that doesn’t mean we won’t keep an eye on them to make sure the accrual rules we set up match your expectations!

 After setting up a new policy, our team will monitor your accruals for your next two payrolls.
 After each payroll run, we’ll follow up with you to confirm the accruals are accurate.
-Then, once everything is in order, we can set the accrual balances to be displayed on your employees’ paychecks.
+Then, once everything is in order, we can update your paycheck settings to display the accrual balances on employee paychecks.